blackvibe/harvicode/apps/kilocode-docs/docs/basic-usage/autocomplete.md

 1. Position your cursor where you need assistance
 2. Press `Cmd+L` (Mac) or `Ctrl+L` (Windows/Linux)
-3. Kilo Code analyzes the surrounding context
+3. Harvi Code analyzes the surrounding context
 4. Receive immediate improvements or completions

 This is ideal for: